-Contractors are required to file a $15,000 contractor license bond with the California Contractors State License Board (“CSLB”) to maintain an active license.
-The bond protects the CSLB by transferring to a surety bond company the cost of ensuring the public is compensated for damages resulting from a licensed business breaking California’s Contractor License Law.
+Contractors are required to file a $25,000 contractor license bond with the California CSLB to maintain an active license.
+The bond protects the CSLB by transferring to a surety bond company the cost of damages to the public resulting from a licensed business breaking California’s Contractor License Law.

-How much does a Contractor License Bond cost in California?
+How much does a contractor license bond cost in California?

 |Price Tier||Bond Cost*|

-How does a California Contractor Bond work?
+How does a California contractor bond work?

-Contractor license bond violations triggering a bond payout may include a contractor failing to pay employees or vendors, abandoning an uncompleted job or failure to repair faulty workmanship.
+Violations triggering a bond payout may include a contractor failing to pay employees or vendors, abandoning an uncompleted job or failure to repair faulty workmanship.

-How does the wording of the California Contractor License Bond form impact the cost of the bond?
+How does the wording of the California contractor license bond form impact the cost of the bond?

-The California contractor license bond is relatively favorable to the surety company, lowering the cost of the bond on balance.
-As detailed in the broader article on contractor license bonds, the primary text to consider in a contractor license bond surrounds (1) aggregate limits, (2) cancellation provisions and (3) forfeiture clauses.
-The California contractor license bond contains a $15,000 aggregate limit, a standard 30 day cancellation provision and does not contain any forfeiture clause.
+The bond is relatively favorable to the surety company, lowering the cost of the bond on balance.
+As detailed in the broader article on contractor license bonds, the primary text to consider surrounds (1) aggregate limits, (2) cancellation provisions, and (3) forfeiture clauses.
+The bond contains a $25,000 aggregate limit, a standard 30 day cancellation provision, and does not contain any forfeiture clause.
 Further, the bond form specifically references California statutes related to contractor licensing clearly granting the surety company the right to recovery from the contractor on bond payouts.

 What other types of surety bonds are required of contractors in California?

-How can insurance agents obtain a California Contractor License Bond for their customers?
+How can insurance agents obtain a California contractor license bond for their customers?